tonyohalloran/ESG-Solution/README.md

 - Visit OpenAI: Go to the OpenAI website.
 - Sign In/Sign Up: Sign in to your account or sign up if you don’t have one.
 - API Keys: Navigate to the API section to retrieve your API key.
+- Unless you have specified otherwise, the account is 'yi47469.north-europe.azure'

 ## Usage